ed-software/auto-roster-google-cal/README.md

 1. Clone this repository
 2. Run `yarn install`
-3. Copy your week's roster into the `Roster` variable inside index.ts
+3. Copy your week's roster into a file called Roster.txt in the root directory
 4. Run `yarn start`
 5. Authenticate the app using the link found in the console
 6. Voilà